dylanfisher/ci19/_agendas/week-10.md

 - Finish your project and have them uploaded to your class site before the start of class on Friday.
 Make sure to test your links online (not locally) before the critique

 ---

+### Wednesday, Lab

+- Workshop time.
+AMA projects are due Friday.

+### Homework

+- Finish programming AMA project and upload to your website.

+---